Course Summary

 - 2.2Explain the impact which incidents can have on people including factors relating to physical, mental, emotional, intellectual, social, environmental and occupational impacts

-- 2.3Explain ways to support and promote resilience and ‘the resilient mind’ through debriefing
+- 2.3Explain ways to support and promote resilience and ‘the resilient mind’ through debriefing sessions

 - 3.1Describe skills and qualities which make a good facilitator